 Read more generalities for when you are negotiating with debt collectors after charge off

-How to negotiate your settlement with CIR Law Offices.
+How to Negotiate with CIR Law Offices

 How I would recommend going about negotiating with CIR can change depending on whether they are working for your original bank, or if your account was sold off to a debt buyer.
-But regardless of the debt owner, I rarely advise sending in a letter offering to settle.
+But, regardless of the debt owner, I rarely advise sending in a letter offering to settle.

 Calling debt collectors like CIR Law Offices to negotiate is more ideal because: